BlackCat1606/sch-Conquer/README.md

 - `TouchMoved`
 - `TouchUp`

-The `DotsGame` object that runs on the server instance of the app will receive these interactions from both the current player, as well as remotely from the player running the client instance of the app.

-Whenever interactions are made by either player, `doMove(interaction)` in `DotsGame` on the server will be called with the corresponding interactions made.

 #### Callbacks

 Usage of a callbacks system is implemented instead of using multiple threads when operations are executed, which will may create issues with thread safety.
 Also, such a callback system further preserves modularity and separates the front end of the Android game from the back end game logic.
 By using these callbacks, it would be simple to implement the back end code in another Java Virtual Machine apart from Android, by filling in the callback with the appropriate response that interfaces the front end and the back end.